pcluddite/slang/README.md

 3. `tish.exe` - T Interpreter Shell, runs commands in an interactive shell.

 A syntax file for the default T dialect TBASIC is available for Notepad++ located in tint/samples

-The project is licensed under a modified BSD License for **NON-COMMERCIAL USE ONLY** unless a specific source file is labled otherwise.
-See LICENSE for details.